 Yes!
 Simply melt the marshmallows and butter in a large, heavy-bottom saucepan, stirring frequently.
 Then add the vanilla and follow with the rest of the instructions.
 Note that this method may take a few minutes longer.

-These mini egg rice krispie treats are the perfect easter treat!
+These easter egg rice krispie treats are the perfect easter treat!
 They're crunchy, chewy, and chocolatey.
 Great for kids and adults, the whole family will love these easter treats.
-Add them to your Easter dessert spread along with other sweet treats like Gluten Free Carrot Cake, Mini Egg Cookies, and Gluten Free Lemon Cookies.
+Use up your extra Cadbury mini eggs with this chocolate mini egg ice cream or gluten free mini egg cookies.

 - Mini Egg Protein Ice Cream (Ninja Creami)